 Outside of providing more protection to the bone itself, a healed BML may have other important implications.
 Turns out that our penchant to name structures in the body as separate machines has allowed us to miss the big picture of what happens between bone and cartilage.
 We have always viewed these as two separate things, but in reality, they are one tissue with the bone half being more specialized for structural support and the cartilage part being more specialized for cushioning.
 Because they are one tissue that shares cells back and forth between the two specialized halves, what happens to one part impacts the other part.
 So a BML represents an area where both the bone and likely the cartilage are dying or in trouble.

 Since a BML represents tiny fractures, one quick way to fix a fracture is with bone cement.
-A subchondroplasty procedure involves injecting bone cement into these painful bone marrow lesions to shore up, or stabilize, these areas and reduce knee pain.
+An intraosseous injection procedure involves injecting bone cement into these painful bone marrow lesions to shore up, or stabilize, these areas and reduce knee pain.
 The problem with the procedure is that we have now seen a number of cases of side effects from the bone cement.
 Hence, there’s likely a better way to address these lesions.

 A common-sense thing to do with BMLs is to inject bone marrow concentrate (BMC).
 This is the stem cell fraction of the bone marrow that is concentrated to improve stem cell content.
 The pioneer of using BMC in bone was Philippe Hernigou, an orthopedic surgeon from Paris.